Skip to Content

 You will learn how to set up a genetic improvement programme based on breeding goals and how to collect the relevant information, analyse it and make decisions to attain those goals.
 You will learn about reproductive technologies and how to factor these into animal breeding programmes.

-Massey University’s Bachelor of Animal Science (BAnSci) is the only degree in New Zealand that focuses entirely on animal science and is ideal if you are interested in a career that combines your love of science and animals.
+This is the only Bachelor of Animal Science (BAnSci) in New Zealand.
+It focuses entirely on animal science and is ideal if you are interested in a career that combines your love of science and animals.

 Massey University’s animal, agricultural and veterinary science professionals are among the best in the world and they will teach you about the latest developments in animal science.
 As well as animal breeding and genetics, you will also obtain expertise in nutrition, growth and animal welfare.